 10. Go to Boston Harborfest

 Throughout the whole week leading up to and after Independence Day, Boston celebrates its rich American history with a variety of fun events.

-Here are a few of the more notable activities that take place during Harborfest:
+Here are a just a few of the more notable activities that take place during Harborfest: